-Engineered Wood Flooring is a type of hardwood flooring which is composed of multiple layers of timber stuck together, and then finished with a layer of hardwood lamella.
-Engineered wood flooring is seen as an appealing alternative to solid wood flooring as it looks similar, but the construction of the plank allows greater stability, meaning it is able to withstand high levels of moisture and fluctuations in temperature, making it an ideal flooring solution for underfloor heating.
+Engineered wood flooring is a type of hardwood flooring, composed of multiple layers of timber stuck together, and finished with a layer of real wood lamella.
+Engineered wood flooring is a great alternative to solid wood flooring - it looks similar, but the construction of the plank allows greater stability.
+It withstands higher levels of moisture and fluctuations in temperature, making it an ideal flooring for underfloor heating.

 How do I lay my engineered wood floor?
-Installing engineered wood flooring is easier than solid wood, and there are several methods of laying it including nailing, gluing and floating.
-One of the important things to remember though is to let the floor acclimatise for three to five days before securing it.
-If you’re in need of a complete guide on how to install an engineered wood floor, then luckily for you we have one you can check out here.
+Installing engineered real wood flooring is easier than solid wood.
+There are several methods of laying it including nailing, gluing and floating.
+Remember to let the floor acclimatise for three to five days before securing it.

-What are the alternatives?
-Engineered wood floors are a great alternative to solid wood flooring, but the one thing they have in common is that they’re not the best solution for damp environments such as bathrooms.
-For these areas, vinyl or laminate would be a better choice, both of which we have available in a range of styles.
+Is engineered wood flooring waterproof?
+Engineered wood floors are a great alternative to solid wood flooring, but neither are the best solution for damp environments such as bathrooms.
+For these areas, luxury vinyl tiles or laminate would be a better choice.